7 COMMON MISTAKES MADE WHEN GROWING

 Underwatering: similar to that of overwatering.
 When your cannabis plants are underwatered, the nutrients don’t reach the plant’s system sufficiently.
 The plants will become weak and nutritional deficiencies will appear.
 Watch out if your foliage looks sickly, the roots can die from dryness.

 Setting up your lights in your grow room can be tricky if you don’t know what to look out for.
 If you’re cultivating indoors make sure the lamp is at the correct distance: around 30 cm with 600 W lamps, 25 cm with 400 W lamps and 40-50 cm with 1000 W lamps.

 Burnt foliage on your cannabis is more prone to disease.
 The plans become more susceptible to the attack of different pests.
 You also risk stressing the plants and resulting in stunted growth rates.

-COMMON MISTAKE 7: EXPOSED ROOTS
+7. EXPOSED ROOTS

 This goes without saying, there is a reason that the roots grow under the ground.
 Roots need darkness, if they’re exposed or they receive light through the container or hydroponic system they’ll turn green and their functions will be significantly reduced.